 Amundsen and four of his men left their base camp for the pole on October 18, 1911, taking along 52 dogs and four sleds.
 They traveled across the Transantarctic Mountains, persisted through dense fog and across crevassed surfaces, and sacrificed many of the dogs to feed the others before arriving at the South Pole on December 14, 1911, beating Scott’s expedition by more than a month.

-Saldy, after reaching the Pole second on January 17, 1912, Scott and his entire party perished on the trek back to base camp: a combination of exhaustion, malnourishment, and plunging late-season temperatures taking their final toll.
+Saldy, after reaching the Pole second on January 17, 1912, Scott and his entire party perished on the trek back to base camp, a combination of exhaustion, malnourishment, and plunging late-season temperatures taking their final toll.

-Nobu Shirase’s Japanese Expedition
+2. Nobu Shirase’s Japanese Expedition

 While not as well-known an Antarctic explorer to most people as Amundsen and Scott, Nobu Shirase and his explorations are equally as notable.
 The Japanese army reservist led an Antarctic expedition aboard the converted fishing boat, Kainan Maru, from 1910 to 1912, proving that Japan was a world power that could compete competently with Europe when it came to polar exploration.

 Similar to Amundsen, Shirase’s dream was to be the first person to reach the North Pole.
 But once American explorers Robert Peary and Frederick Cook both laid claim to that fame, Shirase turned his gaze southward instead.
-He knew that reaching the South Pole first would be a long-shot—Amudsen and Scott were already in the throes of their expeditions when Kainan Maru first set out in 1910—so when frozen seas forced Shirase and his crew to abort their initial Antarctic landing and winter in Australia, he decided to shift the focus of his journey.
+He knew that reaching the South Pole first would be a long shot—Amudsen and Scott were already in the throes of their expeditions when Kainan Maru first set out in 1910.
+So when frozen seas forced Shirase and his crew to abort their initial Antarctic landing and winter in Australia, he decided to shift the focus of his journey.
 When they finally arrived at Antarctica’s Ross Ice Shelf in January 1912, they passed the place where Amundsen’s Fram was still moored.

-While members of the expedition spent time collecting meteorological and geological data for later use, Shirase led a sledge trip across an uncharted section of the ice shelf to see how far south they could get.
-Dubbed the “Dash Patrol,” it actually became a speed record holder for sledge journeys at the time.
-Along with these accolades Shirase and his crew also became the first expedition to have a party land on King Edward VII Land—an ice-covered peninsula jutting out from the Antarctic continent’s Marie Byrd Land (which remains the largest unclaimed territory on earth)—from the sea.
+Along with these accolades Shirase and his crew also became the first expedition to have a party land on King Edward VII Land—an ice-covered peninsula jutting out from the Antarctic continent’s Marie Byrd Land (which remains the largest unclaimed territory on Earth)—from the sea.
 In fact, the Kainan Maru explored the Antarctic coast further east than any ship up to that time.
 What’s even more impressive: Shirase’s expedition was the first non-European expedition to ever explore Antarctica.

-Despite his heroic endeavors, Shirase remained little known outside of Japan—where his fame was also relatively short-lived—and since he’d funded much of the expedition himself, the polar explorer spent much of life paying off the substantial debt he’d accrued.
+Despite his heroic endeavors, Shirase remained little known outside of Japan, where his fame was also relatively short-lived.
+And since he’d funded much of the expedition himself, the polar explorer spent much of life paying off the substantial debt he’d accrued.
 However, his pioneering accomplishments are finally garnering some of the respect they deserve.
 The Japan Maritime Self-Defense Force operates a polar ice-breaker bearing his name, and Antarctica’s Shirase Glacier also commemorates his accomplishments.

-Sir Ernest Shackleton’s Imperial Trans-Antarctic Expedition
+3. Sir Ernest Shackleton’s Imperial Trans-Antarctic Expedition

 Ernest Shackleton is one of the best-known names in Antarctic exploration.
 So much has been written, filmed, and shared about the Anglo-Irish explorer who led three British expeditions to the Antarctic, including the legendary Imperial Trans-Antarctic Expedition, 1914-1917.
 Not only is this considered to be the last major expedition of the Heroic Age of Antarctic Exploration, but it’s also an incredible story of survival, strength and perseverance.

-After serving as third officer Captain Robert F. Scott’s 1901-1904 Discovery Expedition, Shackleton led the Nimrod Expedition of 1907-1909.
+After serving as third officer for Captain Robert F. Scott’s 1901-1904 Discovery Expedition, Shackleton led the Nimrod Expedition of 1907-1909.
 Although his plan was to be the first person to reach the South Pole, Shackleton and his team came up 97.5 geographic miles (112.2 miles) short—still the longest polar journey at the time.
 Members of his team were also the first to summit Mount Erebus, the world’s southernmost active volcano and Antarctica’s second largest, feats that earned Shackleton knighthood upon his return home.

 Once Amundsen reached the South Pole in December 1911, Shackleton instead decided to set his sights on a transcontinental crossing—by way of the pole—of Antarctica.